This case study

 Even with all the testing and iteration, we were still left facing a few challenges and uncertainties once the device was released into the wild:

-With the initial product launching in summer 2017, we planned to continue building out the application and rolling out additional devices — introducing new systems and refining old ones through additional testing, research, analytics data, and sprint iteration.
-To see a fully functional prototype, please contact me.
+With the initial product launching in summer 2017, we planned to continue building out the application and rolling out additional devices, introducing new systems and refining old ones through additional testing, research, analytics data, and sprint iteration.

 ← PreviousGrieve Corporation Next →DePaul University